SecretFan: Synthesizing Realistic Data without Breaking Privacy: Evaluation

 \subsubsection{\textbf{RQ2}: Utility of Synthetic Data}

-In this research question, we investigate the utility of the following combinations: \begin{itemize} \item For \textbf{Task:} Original, the model is trained and tested on the original dataset. \item For \textbf{Task:} Generated, the model is trained and tested on the generated dataset. \item For \textbf{Task:} Train Original - Test Generated, the model is trained on original data and tested on the generated dataset. \item For \textbf{Task:} Train Generated - Test Original, the model is trained on generated data and tested on the original dataset. \end{itemize} Under the \textbf{Model} in each table, we report the best performing models, and in some cases draw attention to other, interesting models.
-We describe each dataset in turn.
+In this research question, we investigate the utility of the following combinations: \begin{itemize} \item For the task: \textbf{Train Original - Test Original}, the model is trained and tested on the original dataset to establish a baseline of how ``good'' the original data is. \item For the task: \textbf{Train Generated - Test Generated}, the model is trained and tested on the generated dataset to evaluate consistency in the generation pattern. \item For the task: \textbf{Train Original - Test Generated}, the model is trained on original data and tested on the generated dataset to assess how well AI models can be tested and validated with synthetic data. \item For the task: \textbf{Train Generated - Test Original}, the model is trained on generated data and tested on the original dataset to assess if models can be trained on synthetic datasets to preserve privacy while keeping similar utility as trained with original data. \end{itemize}

+Table~\ref{tab:utility_regression} illustrates the utility of the synthetic datasets used for \texttt{regression} tasks.
+The baseline models trained on the original dataset reach R2 scores between 0.83 and 0.91.
+A preliminary study testing several model architectures across all datasets revealed that the \texttt{RandomForestRegressor} and the \texttt{GradientBoostingRegressor} performed best.
+Thus, for all regression tasks both models were trained and tested.